dragly/cppmagic/README.md

 Installation
 ------------

-Simply download and try the example.ipynb notebook.
+Simply download and try the example.ipynb notebook that you'll find in the root folder of this repository.

 Usage
 -----